theory/justatheory/content/post/past/culture/good-at-doing-things.md

 unique in providing extraordinary role of developing executive functions.

 (From Q&A: Executive functions abilities are mostly genetic and possibly early development environments.
-“Possibly” because these things are hard to measure in children.
-If you check off the things you need, they're all in the Montessori classroom, and Hughes believes that such an environment *does* promote executive functions, he just hasn’t yet done the study to show such conclusively.)
+"Possibly" because these things are hard to measure in children.
+If you check off the things you need, they're all in the Montessori classroom, and Hughes believes that such an environment *does* promote executive functions, he just hasn't yet done the study to show such conclusively.)

 Prefrontal cortex modify remote events (through time and space) through intentional behavior.
 Through its development, links the present to the future.
 Once this developed in humans, Humans had won evolutionary contest.

 Chimps can solve problems.
-But they can’t plan for the future.
-Can stack boxes to get banana on ceiling, but can’t stock up boxes for when bananas reappear next week.
+But they can't plan for the future.
+Can stack boxes to get banana on ceiling, but can't stock up boxes for when bananas reappear next week.

 -   Judgment